abixen/abixen-platform/README.md

 The release is planned for the Q3 2017.

 ## Next version
 All depends on the Community feedback and needs.
+But we are going to extend Business Intelligence Service moving it into Big Data analysis.

 # Get it started
 The documentation is available under https://github.com/abixen/abixen-platform/wiki page.